Is Your Brain Well-Fed?

 When we think of cooking for better health, we most often think in terms of a specific diet or way of eating – heart-healthy, diabetic or low glycemic, low fat, low carb, and more.
 According to brain experts, cooking to support our brain function is important and has been long overlooked.

-Since our brain controls how we think, learn, feel, and function, it makes sense to feed it well.
+Since our brain controls how we think, learn, feel, and function, it makes sense to cook with ingredients that feed it well.
 By doing so, we help ourselves participate fully in our day-to-day lives while reducing the chance or severity of degenerative brain disorders and other chronic diseases.

 Photo: dbreen on Pixabay

 Nutritionists and scientists advise that there is no one “super” ingredient that will take care of all our brain health needs, yet there are certain types of foods that offer high amounts of brain-boosting nutrients.
 Keeping in mind that we, as individuals, have our own dietary needs, in general, following a Mediterranean style of eating offers the most value not only for overall good health but also for better brain function.

 To aid overall brain function, including concentration, mood, memory, creativity, and productivity, eat plenty of the following types of foods: